MIT-AJL-Team-8/DermKaggle/README.md

 **Provide step-by-step instructions so someone else can run your code and reproduce your results.
 Depending on your setup, include:**

 * How to clone the repository

+1. Within the DermKaggle repository, in the Code tab, click of the green Code button
+2. When you see a pop-up, ensure that you are within the Local tab
+3. Copy the HTTPS link
+4. Run git clone <link> on your preferred IDE terminal

 * How to install dependencies

   !pip install ultralytics